 General Permit #5 (GP #5) authorizes discharges from facilities primarily engaged in mining or quarrying to waters throughout the State of Iowa.
 GP #5 was reissued on July 20, 2021.
 The types of discharges authorized under GP #5 include:

 The facilities covered by General Permit #5 may be primarily engaged in mining or quarrying the following:

-GP5 will expire on July 19, 2021.
-The Environmental Protection Commission (EPC) is proposing to renew the permit for a forth five-year term.
-Proposed changes to the permit include formatting, minor revisions to simplify existing language and improve clarity, additional definitions, and the inclusion of applicable existing state rules.
-The permit’s definition for “Waters of the United States” is also being updated to reference the June 22, 2020, federal definition.
-This This is the effective date of the final Navigable Waters Protection Rule published by the U.S. EPA.
+Changes to this version of the permit included formatting, additional definitions, minor revisions to simplify and clarify the permit language, and the inclusion of applicable state rules.
+The permit definition for “Waters of the United States” was updated to reference the June 22, 2020, federal definition.
+This is the effective date of the final Navigable Waters Protection Rule published by the U.S. EPA.

 Notices of Intent, Annual Monitoring reports, and Fees for General Permit #5 may all be submitted electronically using the General Permits 5, 8, and 9 Database.
 For more information on the database, and to access the user manual, please see the NPDES Databases page.

 A permitted facility has the option of submitting an annual fee, or a three, four, or five-year fee as follows: